Statement – November 2021

-There is a long and complex planning history at the site and we are looking to find a solution that will allow the fort to be excavated by archaeologists and recorded and understood before any quarrying takes place.
+When we received an application for scheduled monument consent, we aimed to find a solution that would allow the fort to be excavated by archaeologists and recorded and understood before any quarrying could take place.

 At Historic Environment Scotland, it is our role to promote the best outcomes for Scotland’s important historic sites and places.
 We are responsible for designating scheduled monuments and assessing development proposals that affect these sites.